Package 'gratis'

 hourly_model <- mar_model(seasonal_periods = c(24, 24*7))

-Specify parameters for a Mixture Autoregressive model
+Specify a mixture autoregressive model

 Description